LyraHealth/react-native-orientation-plugin/README.md

 An expo config plugin created to insert native code into the compiled ios/android app and allow react-native-orientation to work with EAS build
 ## Setup
-`yarn install react-native-orientation`
+`npm install react-native-orientation`

-`yarn install react-native-orientation-plugin`
+`npm install react-native-orientation-plugin`

 Add the [config plugin](https://docs.expo.io/guides/config-plugins/) to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`: